awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

   + IPv4: The IPv4 CIDR must not overlap with another public IPv4 CIDR announced using AWS Direct Connect\.
 If you do not own public IPv4 addresses, your network provider might be able to provide you with a public IPv4 CIDR\.
 If not, [contact AWS Support](https://aws.amazon.com/support/createCase) to request a public IPv4 CIDR \(and provide a use case in your request\)\.
   + IPv6: Specify a prefix length of /64 or shorter\.
 + \(Private virtual interface only\) **Jumbo frames**: The maximum transmission unit \(MTU\) of packets over AWS Direct Connect\.
 The default is 1500\.
 Setting the MTU of a virtual interface to 9001 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
 Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
 To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find **Jumbo Frame Capable** on the **Summary** tab\.
++ \(Transit virtual interface only\) **Jumbo frames**: The maximum transmission unit \(MTU\) of packets over AWS Direct Connect\.
+The default is 1500\.
+Setting the MTU of a virtual interface to 8500 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
+Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
+To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find **Jumbo Frame Capable** on the **Summary** tab\.